bmartino1/clamav-alpine/README.md

 This container provides a simple way to scan a mounted directory using `clamdscan`.

-It will always update the ClamAV database by using the standard `freshclam` before running `clamscan`.
+It will always update the ClamAV database by using the standard `freshclam` before running script to start clamd and use `clamdscan`.
 If the local ClamAV database is up-to-date, it will check and continue.

 ## How-To